Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Introduction

-Inspired by these two lines of research and making use of recently developed foundation models~\cite{bommasani2021opportunities} that leverage pretraining on large datasets to maximize predictive accuracy in more specialized data, we propose a novel approach to decode visual representations present throughout the whole brain (Fig.~\ref{fig:figure_1}), referred to as Whole-brain Analysis of Visual Experience (WAVE).
-It leverages the ability of these foundation models~\citep{bommasani2021opportunities} to identify between-subjects patterns from large amounts of generic data (e.g., various tasks of fMRI and natural image separately) to improve the predictions of models applied to smaller, more specialized datasets even for tasks that involve large amounts of between-person variance (e.g., mapping semantic representations).
+To address this challenge, we introduce WAVE (Whole-brain Analysis of Visual Experience), a framework that leverages the capacity of foundation models~\citep{bommasani2021opportunities} to extract universal neural dynamics from large-scale generic data.
+By transferring these learned priors to the visual decoding domain, WAVE can effectively model high-dimensional whole-brain representations even in datasets with a limited number of participants~(Fig.~\ref{fig:figure_1}).
+Our contribution is threefold.
 First, we compare our method with state-of-the-art approaches to decoding visual processing and show improved predictive accuracy.
 We highlight that even after removing the visual cortex we can show high predictive accuracy on a traditional visual dataset, emphasizing the importance of whole-brain processing for even simple visual tasks.
 Subsequently, we enhance our model's interpretability through post-hoc analyses.
-Our findings reveal that higher-order cortical hierarchy provides more predictive power for visual scenes with greater complexity.
+Our findings reveal that the higher-order cortical hierarchy provides more predictive power for visual scenes with greater complexity.
 Furthermore, we demonstrate the model's ability to capture semantic information across different scenarios.
 We used a separate fMRI imagination dataset where participants gave verbal descriptions followed by fMRI during scenario visualization.
 Our model excelled at decoding scenarios semantically similar to images from the original dataset.
-This highlights its capacity to generalize semantic understanding beyond the original training data.
-This research represents both methodological and conceptual advances: we believe that using these methods can improve the accuracy of brain-stimuli mapping in a way that can be applied across a greater range of datasets.
-Ultimately, this could lead to more precise modeling of neural processes, gaining novel insights into human cognitive processes.
+This highlights WAVE's capacity to generalize semantic understanding beyond the original training data.
+This research represents both methodological and conceptual advances: we believe that our method can improve the accuracy of brain-stimuli mapping in a way that can be applied across a greater range of datasets.
+Ultimately, this could lead to more precise modeling of distributed neural processes, gaining novel insights into human cognition.